Teaching and Evaluation

 The structured summaries in each of these examples have been prepared using a template which you should use in your mini-portfolio.

-(See a copy of this template.)
+(Use This Template for Your Submission.)
 You should also use in your descriptions of quantity the types of information included in the standard-setting example(s) best matched to your accomplishments.

 Ph.D. in basic science department who actively participates in both medical school and graduate school courses.